rantingpirate/spinnrd/design.md

 # Filename Formatting
-*%e*: The current local epoch time (in seconds.nanoseconds) *%E*: The current UTC epoch time (in seconds.nanoseconds) *%f*: The spinnr directory
+`%e`: The current local epoch time (in seconds.nanoseconds) `%E`: The current UTC epoch time (in seconds.nanoseconds) `%d`: The spinnr directory
-*%d*: The current local date and time, in basic ISO 8601 format (YYYYmmddTHHMMSS.NN±hhmm) *%u*: The current UTC date and time, in basic ISO 8601 format (YYYYmmddTHHMMSS.NN±hhmm)
+`%t`: The current local date and time, in basic ISO 8601 format (YYYYmmddTHHMMSS.NN±hhmm) `%u`: The current UTC date and time, in basic ISO 8601 format (YYYYmmddTHHMMSS.NN±hhmm)

 # Opening the file to write it
 This was something of a hard decision for me.
 It requires more work to do, but it makes inotifywait _much_ more feasible to use, so it's just the way I'm going to go.

+# Command Line Options
+-	no pid file
+-	log level
+-	daemonize
+-	quiet
+-	verbose
+-	backend
+-	backend options
+-	delay
+-	polling interval

+## File locations
+-	pid file
+-	log file
+-	spinfile
+-	working directory

+## Accelerometer options
+-	hysteresis

+### FSAccel options
+-	location of accelerometer files
+-	scale
+-	fix int-as-uint

+## Specifying backend
+One of:
+-	`<backend_name>[:[option],[[option],...]]`
+-	subcommand
+-		but then how do I specify failover?